an alliance for healthy food and farming

 Ontario Edible Education Network Coordinator

 Carolyn studied Environmental Science at the University of Guelph and received her Masters degree in Adult Education and Community Development from OISE, University of Toronto.
-She currently spends her free time keeping up with 2 young boys and helping them develop a love for good food.
+She currently spends her free time keeping up with 2 boys and helping them develop a love for good food.

 Josie Di Felice